VladislavKlekovkin/cloud-ocr/README.md

 ![](./doc_images/SVHN_results.png)

 ### How to run
-1. Download and unzip datasets to
+1. Download and unzip datasets to 'data/'
-2.
+2. Follow the links in the article to register on the platforms
+3. Run puthon3 test_{platform}.py